aimms/how-to/Deploy_DataServerComm_5_Progress.rst

 #.
 The AIMMS execution on the data session.
     Execute a procedure to retrieve the information from the server session to the data session and display it in the WebUI widgets.

-The implementation of the information stream represented by the two upper arrows will be discussed in the next section.
+The implementation of the information stream represented by the two arrows will be discussed in the next section.
-The bottom two arrows (Incumbent Callback and Intermediate Solution) will be discussed in a separate article.

 Implementation
 --------------